Nebo-Sarsekim Tablet

-The Nebo-Sarsekim Tablet is a clay cuneiform inscription referring to an official at the court of Nebuchadnezzar II, king of Babylon.
+The Nebo-Sarsekim Tablet is a clay cuneiform inscription referring to an official at the court of Nebuchadnezzar II, the king of Babylon.
 It almost certainly refers to an official named in the Biblical Book of Jeremiah.

 It is currently in the collection of the British Museum.
 Dated to circa 595 BC, the tablet was part of an archive from a large sun-worship temple at Sippar.

 Description

-The tablet is a clay cuneiform inscription (2.13 inches; 5.5 cm) with the following content:
+The tablet is a clay cuneiform inscription (2.13 inches; 5.5 cm) wide and 1.38 inches (3.5 cm) long, with the following content: